michael-oswald/rust-stack-queue/README.md

 The docs say that it is a `A double-ended queue`, which means it can insert and remove elements from both ends of the structure.
 Thus, it can be used as a stack or a queue.
 Here are the [official docs](https://doc.rust-lang.org/stable/std/collections/struct.VecDeque.html)

-# TLDR stack and queue in rust
+# TLDR stack and queue in rust with VecDeque
 **Queue**
 ```
 // Queue - FIFO structure